 The cost to port a game depends on several key factors including the number and complexity of user interfaces, game mechanics, and target platforms.
 As a general range, we’ve found that we can complete an Adobe AIR port within 2-3 months of effort and is 4-6 times less expensive that completing a game rewrite.

-With these two strategies, we hope that the educational video games that have helped shape this generation will continue to live on for generations to come.
+With these two strategies, we hope that the educational video games that have shaped a generation and have driven measurable outcomes for players around the world will continue to live on for generations to come.